Predictia/AQUA/docs/sphinx/source/other_components.rst

     Otherwise, the time coordinate will be the first timestamp of the time window.
 - ``time_bounds=True``: this flag can be activated to build time bounds in a similar way to CMOR-like standard.

-Trend and Detrend
+Detrend
 -----------------

 For some analysis, computing or removing a linear (or polynominial) trend can be helpful to highlight the internal variability.
-The ``trend`` and ``detrend`` method can be used as a high-level wrapper of xarray polyfit functionalities to achieve this goal.
+The ``detrend`` method can be used as a high-level wrapper of xarray polyfit functionalities to achieve this goal.

 .. code-block:: python